CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/07-power-automate.md

 > You can find complete information about Power Automate here: `https://docs.microsoft.com/en-us/power-automate/`.

-### Task 1: Create Connections in Power Automate
+### Task 1: Create Instant cloud flow

-Power Automate uses connections to make it easy for you to access your data while building flows.
-Power Automate includes commonly used connections, including SharePoint, SQL Server, Power BI, Microsoft 365, OneDrive for Business, Approvals, Encodian, Salesforce, Excel, Teams, Dropbox, Twitter, and more.

-In this task, you will create connections in Power Automate and use them in the next task while building workflow.
+In this task, you will create instant cloud flow in Power Automate.

 1. Open a new browser tab and navigate to the below URL to open the Power Automate Portal.